Ashod/Now-Reading-Redux/README.md

 The home of Now Reading Redux is [blog.ashodnakashian.com/projects/now-reading-redux/](http://blog.ashodnakashian.com/projects/now-reading-redux/ "Now Reading Redux").
 You may find news and leave comments and requests there.

-For issues and complaints and for development source code, please go to [github.com/Ashod/Now-Reading-Redux](https://github.com/Ashod/Now-Reading-Redux "Git repository").
+For issues, complaints and bugs as well as for development source code, please go to [github.com/Ashod/Now-Reading-Redux](https://github.com/Ashod/Now-Reading-Redux "Git repository").

+For comments and suggestions and even bugs, you may leave a comment on the [blog.ashodnakashian.com/projects/now-reading-redux/](http://blog.ashodnakashian.com/projects/now-reading-redux/ "project home page").

 ## Installation ##